Work Package 3

 Cross-national content development: Once we have established the most effective way to design the online civic education interventions in a local context, we will design general content, which can be implemented in up to 20 different countries, which allows us to test whether these kinds of interventions are more effective in some contexts compared to other cases.

 Pilot study Tunisia: Throughout 2019, the PI Prof. Neundorf, Prof. Finkel and Dr. Rascon Ramirez conducted a pilot study in Tunisia in collaboration with Democracy International.
-The US State Department funded the pilot study.
+The US State Department funded the pilot study, which has been accepted for publication in the American Journal of Political Science.
 The results of this one country pilot study will feed into WP3.